2014 Chevrolet Camaro Z/28

 There is also a second liquid-to-liquid system to cool the transmission and differential.
 This system pumps overcooled transmission fluid to a heat exchanger in the rear differential before traveling to the transmission.
 This reduces differential temperatures as much as 100 degrees F (37.7 degrees C).

-The Z/28′s 7.0 liter LS7 V8 is sure to have an inspiring exhaust note.
-So far, we have been able to get two instances of the car’s exhaust sound:
+Engine Note & Exhaust Notes The Z/28′s 7.0 liter LS7 V8 is sure to have an inspiring exhaust note.
+Check out these examples of how the car sounds:

 Engineers made the most of every component of the 2014 Camaro Z/28′s chassis for track use, allowing it to achieve up to 1.05 g in cornering performance, and 1.5 g in deceleration.

 “We used the very best components in the industry to deliver uncompromised performance, lap after lap,” said Mark Stielow, Camaro Z/28 engineering manager.
 Over 200 changes were made to improve the Z/28′s track performance; these enhancements allow the Z/28 to achieve 1.05 g in cornering.
 According to Mr. Stielow, all other things being equal, increasing maximum grip from 1 to 1.05 g can cut up to four seconds per lap.

 The Camaro Z/28 is one of the first production vehicles to feature race-proven spool-valve dampers.
 Compared to a conventional damper that only provides two-way tuning for bump and rebound, a spool-valve damper allows four-way adjustment to accurately tune both bump and rebound settings for high-speed and low-speed wheel motions.
 The wider tuning range allowed engineers to significantly increase the damper stiffness on the Camaro Z/28 without a significant change in ride quality.
 Other chassis changes include stiffer spring rates and suspension bushings for improved cornering response.